penseipublicidade/website/docs/controls/tabs.md

 ### `indicator_thickness`

 The thickness of the indicator.
 Value must be greater than zero.

-It defaults to `3.0` when `secondary=False`, else `3.0`.
+Defaults to `3.0` when `secondary=False`, else `3.0`.

 ### `is_secondary`